 Sharmi would spend a lot of time with her sister Valerie and Valerie’s friends.
 Valerie would tell her friends like all children with Down syndrome, “Sharmi just wants to be with and participate with everybody else as much as she can.”
 Valerie took her sister on many shopping trips throughout the years so that Sharmi could try on clothes, “and that’s how she was with our family; if we went, she went.”

 “She just always had this pleasant way about her that just made people love her,” Valerie said.
 “These children are completely without guile.
 They love everyone.
 They’re continually positive.
 They overlook all of your flaws, and they just are wonderful to be around.”

 One of Sharmi’s special gifts included serving other people.
 “I don’t think you ever go wrong when you serve somebody, and Sharmi would do anything for anybody that she could,” Valerie said.
 Their dad, David, also said Sharmi’s condition allowed his family and him to serve and teach her basic skills in return.

 When A Loved One with Down Syndrome Passes Away

 After her mother died and her siblings moved out of the house, Sharmi went to live with some other women with disabilities.
 Her health started to decline around age forty, but her family was always there for her.
 Valerie took her on shopping trips and brought her to family dinner as long as Sharmi was able.

 It was difficult for Valerie to see her sister start to get Alzheimer’s disease, have seizures, and have to use more medication.
 Sharmi contracted pneumonia for a time as well.
-Throughout all of this, Valerie never stopped caring for her.
+Through it all, Valerie never stopped caring for her Sharmi.